khaendler/ProeFI/README.md

 The implementation is based on [river](https://github.com/online-ml/river) and [ixai](https://github.com/mmschlk/iXAI).
 ProeFI is implemented as a Hoeffding tree classifier and should support all river functionalities.

-Workshop paper: **"Transparent and Adaptive Pruning of Hoeffding Trees"** *Submitted to the 2nd TempXAI Workshop on Explainable AI in Time Series and Data Streams, ECML-PKDD 2025*
+Workshop paper: **"Transparent and Adaptive Pruning of Hoeffding Trees"** *Accepted at the 2nd TempXAI Workshop on Explainable AI in Time Series and Data Streams, ECML-PKDD 2025*

 ## Installation
 ProeFI requires **Python 3.8 or above**.
 Installation of the requirements can be done via `pip`: